d3/d3-3.x-api-reference/Transitions.md

 <a name="ease" href="#ease">#</a> transition.<b>ease</b>([<i>value</i>[, <i>arguments</i>]])

-Specifies the transition [[easing function|http://www.robertpenner.com/easing/]].
+Specifies the transition [easing function](http://www.robertpenner.com/easing/).
 If *value* is a function, it is used to ease the current parametric timing value *t*, which is typically in the range [0,1].
 (At the end of a transition, *t* may be slightly greater than 1.)
 Otherwise, *value* is assumed to be a string and the arguments are passed to the [d3.ease](Transitions.md#d3_ease) method to generate an easing function.
 The default easing function is "cubic-in-out".
 Note that it is not possible to customize the easing function per-element or per-attribute; however, if you use the "linear" easing function, you can apply custom easing inside your interpolator using [attrTween](Transitions.md#attrTween) or [styleTween](Transitions.md#styleTween).
 If *ease* is not specified, returns the easing function bound to the first non-null element in the transition.

 ## Operating on Transitions